resmio/featuredeploy/README.md

 0 directories, 3 files
 ```

-`.featuredeploy/startup` is an executable file that has to start at port 8000, you get an ubuntu 16.04 but it is recommended to only rely on the docker and docker-compose installation to bring the app up.
+`.featuredeploy/startup` is an executable file that has to start your app at port 8000, you get an ubuntu 16.04 but it is recommended to only rely on the docker and docker-compose installation to bring the app up.

 `.featuredeploy/environment.ini`
-Are optional environemnt variables that are exported for the startup script.
+Are optional environment variables that are exported for the startup script.
 This is an ad-hoc solution to maintain secret configurations, it's an vim encrypted file, make sure to use the `blowfish2` encryption method or newer if available.

-`.featuredeploy/config.ini` are configuration keys.
-See the next section for available options.
-It is also vim encrypted.
+`.featuredeploy/config.ini` are configuration keys, also vim encrypted.
+See the table for all configuration options:

 | Key | Description |
 | --- | --- |